Dr. Richard C. Troutman

 A pioneer in microsurgery of the eye, essential to the practice of corneal and refractive microsurgery, Dr. Richard C. Troutman was among the first ophthalmologists worldwide and the first in the United States to use a variable-step magnification dissecting microscope for ophthalmic microsurgery in 1954.
 In 1962, he introduced the first remotely controlled, motorized zoom magnification microscope that was manufactured by Keeler Instrument Company of England.
 From 1967 to 1989, he developed the first motorized, ceiling mounted, zoom ophthalmic surgical microscope with remotely controlled focusing and centering, planetary tilting and illumination and a surgical keratometer.
 Contemporary surgical microscopes that incorporate his concepts continue to be employed not only for ophthalmic and refractive microsurgery but also have been adopted and modified for microsurgery by many other surgical specialties.

-In 1976, Dr. Troutman and his wife Dr. Suzanne Véronneau-Troutman founded the Microsurgical Research Foundation (MRF), a non-profit public foundation that supports research and fellowships in refractive and corneal surgery and funds the $5,000 annual Troutman Prize to the author (age 45 and under) of the best original article of the previous year in the Journal of Refractive Surgery.
+In 1976, Dr. Troutman and his wife Dr. Suzanne Véronneau-Troutman founded the Microsurgical Research Foundation (MRF), a non-profit public foundation that supports research and fellowships in refractive and corneal surgery.
+Together they founded the annual Troutman Prize which is awarded to the author (age 45 and under) of the best original article of the previous year in the Journal of Refractive Surgery.